VasiliyKolihalov/FatNetLib/docs/2-essentials/7-serialization.md

 ﻿# Serialization

-In order to deliver a package over the network, it must be serialized, that is, turned into an array of bytes.
+In order to deliver a package over the network, it must be serialized that is turned into an array of bytes.
 The receiving side needs to restore the package from the byte array, i.e., deserialize.
-In FatNetLib, serialization and deserialization takes place in middleware.
-This allows you to choose the format that is necessary.
+In FatNetLib, serialization and deserialization take place in middleware.
+This allows you to customize the format that is necessary.
 FatNetLib also provides an assembly for json serialization - `FatNetLib.Json`.

 ## How a package is serialized

-When we send a package with`Courier`, it goes through `SendingMiddlewares`, which should include a middleware responsible for serialization.
+When we send a package using `Courier`, it goes through `SendingMiddlewares` which should include middleware responsible for serialization.
 Within this middleware, all sending fields of the package are serialized into a sequence of bytes according to the serialization format.
 They are then put into the `Serialized` field of the package and delivered over the network.
 On the receiving side, an empty package is created with the `Serialized` field set.
 Next, the package goes through `ReceivingMiddlewares`, which must include the deserialization middleware.
 Inside this middleware based on package schema the value of the `Serialized` field is deserialized into the fields of the package according to the format.

+The middleware of serialization and deserialization should work in pairs.
+If a package has come to the deserialization middleware that does not match its scheme, then middleware should throw an exception.

 ## Working with `FatNetLib.Json`